 Pepperstone offers four different social-copy trading tools that customers gain use to automate trading:

 The account mirroring services allow you to copy and follow the trades of experienced investors, greatly reducing the time spent analysing markets and conducting research.
-This can be an excellent tool for beginner traders as it provides the opportunity to learn from seasoned traders and build confidence forex trading.
+This can be an excellent tool for beginner traders as it provides the opportunity to learn from seasoned traders and build confidence in forex trading.
 When searching for trading strategies to copy, most third-party providers allow you to filter traders by risk profile, location and asset classes being traded.

 XM traders can access the broker’s free forex signals through the broker’s ‘Members Area’ online.
 Trading signals supported by XM’s expert traders and analysts can be easily copied into both MT4 and MT5, with 10 currency pairs covered daily.